 intended recipient of the packet, and so gets ready to forward it to

-origin to the IP and port of
+~worwel-sipnum.
+First, it replaces the origin field with the IP and port of

 ~worwel-sipnum processes the packet, it will know the IP and port of